Generalised double-logarithmic equation in QCD

 { We present a generalisation of the double-logarithmic equation for the anomalous dimension of the non-singlet unpolarized twist-2 operators in QCD.
-Using known three-loop result this generalisation allows to predict a small $x$ expansion of the four-loop non-singlet splitting functions in QCD for all power of logarithms up to the single-logarithm $\ln x$ term. }
+Using the known three-loop result, this generalisation allows to predict a small $x$ expansion of the four-loop non-singlet splitting functions in QCD for all powers of logarithms up to the single-logarithm term. }

-A double-logarithmic equation was formulated initially during the study of the asymptotic behavior of the scattering amplitudes in Quantum Electrodynamics~\cite{Frolov:1966hn,Gorshkov:1966ht,Gorshkov:1966qd}.
-With the help of the method, proposed by Sudakov~\cite{Sudakov:1954sw} for the evaluation of Feynman integrals, the authors of~\cite{Frolov:1966hn,Gorshkov:1966ht,Gorshkov:1966qd} derived a Bethe-Saltpeter equation, which sums the leading logarithms terms (in this case $(\alpha_{\mathrm{em}}\ln^2\!x)$) in all order of perturbative theory.

-Using the same methods, the investigations of other regions of applicability of the ressumation procedure were performed by some of the authors of~\cite{Frolov:1966hn,Gorshkov:1966ht,Gorshkov:1966qd} and the famous Dokshitzer-Gribov-Lipatov-Altarelli-Parizi (DGLAP)~\cite{Gribov:1972ri,Altarelli:1977zs,Dokshitzer:1977sg} and Balitsky-Fadin-Kuraev-Li\-pa\-tov (BFKL)~\cite{Kuraev:1977fs,Balitsky:1978ic} equations were obtained.
+The double-logarithmic equation was originally formulated during the study of the asymptotic behavior of the scattering amplitudes in Quantum Electrodynamics~\cite{Frolov:1966hn,Gorshkov:1966ht,Gorshkov:1966qd}.
+With the help of the method, proposed by Sudakov~\cite{Sudakov:1954sw} for the evaluation of Feynman integrals, the authors of Refs.~\cite{Frolov:1966hn,Gorshkov:1966ht,Gorshkov:1966qd} derived a Bethe-Saltpeter equation, which sums the leading logarithm terms (in this case $(\alpha_{\mathrm{em}}\ln^2\!x)$) in all orders of perturbation theory.
+Employing the same methods, investigations of other applicability regions of the resummation procedure were performed in Quantum Chromodynamics (QCD) and the famous Dokshitzer-Gribov-Lipatov-Altarelli-Parizi (DGLAP)~\cite{Gribov:1972ri,Altarelli:1977zs,Dokshitzer:1977sg} and Balitsky-Fadin-Kuraev-Li\-pa\-tov (BFKL)~\cite{Kuraev:1977fs,Balitsky:1978ic} equations were obtained.